 Carr Properties Holdings L.P. (collectively, the "Partnership", "Holdings", "our", or "CPH") was formed as a Delaware limited partnership.
 The Partnership's corporate headquarters are located at 1615 L Street, NW, Suite 650, Washington, D.C.
 20036.
-The Partnership owns a 100% interest in Carr Properties Corporation ("CPC"), which owns an 90.65% interest in a consolidated subsidiary, Carr Properties Partnership ("CPP").
+The Partnership owns a 100% interest in Carr Properties Corporation ("CPC"), which owns an 91.14% interest in a consolidated subsidiary, Carr Properties Partnership ("CPP").
 Through CPP, and various consolidated subsidiaries, the Partnership engages in owning, operating and developing commercial office and residential real estate properties in the Greater Washington, D.C. area (defined as the District of Columbia, northern Virginia, and suburban Maryland), Boston, Massachusetts, and Austin, Texas.
-Currently, the Partnership has 12 operating properties, one operating property held for sale, one consolidated non-wholly owned operating property, one consolidated operating property owned through a joint operation, two non-consolidated operating properties owned through joint ventures, and one non-consolidated development property owned through a joint venture.
+Currently, the Partnership has 12 operating properties, one consolidated non-wholly owned operating property, one consolidated operating property owned through a joint operation, two non-consolidated operating properties owned through joint ventures, and one non-consolidated development property owned through a joint venture.